Dean-Rough/sylo/docs/ARCHITECTURE.md

    - NestJS backend exchanges the authorization code for tokens
    - Backend uses tokens to interact with Google APIs
    - Results are returned to the frontend

+4. **Project Management Flow**:
+   - User creates/updates projects and tasks via the frontend
+   - Frontend sends requests to the NestJS backend
+   - Backend performs CRUD operations on the database
+   - Changes are reflected back to the frontend

+5. **Whiteboard/Notes Flow**:
+   - User creates or edits notes in the whiteboard interface
+   - Changes are sent to the backend in real-time
+   - Backend stores updates in the database
+   - Other users can see changes if shared

+6. **Team Settings Flow**:
+   - Team administrators configure AI settings
+   - Settings are stored in the database
+   - AI Chat Core retrieves team settings when processing requests
+   - AI behavior is customized based on team preferences

 ## 5. Deployment Architecture